Noise Assessments Ltd

 sound insulation, acoustic solutions, acoustics noise, noise surveys residential construction noise.

-During a Local Authority planning permission for a new residential development it’s common that your Local Authority will request a noise impact assessment or noise survey if your proposed dwelling is near a noise source such as a busy road, railway line, industrial premises, or entertainment venue.
-These types of assessments are generally formed under the guidance within British Standard 8233:2014: Sound insulation and noise reduction for buildings and the Professional Planning Guidance (ProPG) 2017.
+During a Local Authority planning permission process for a new residential development, it’s common for your Local Authority to request a Noise Impact Assessment or a Noise Survey, especially if your proposed dwelling is situated near a noise source such as a busy road, railway line, industrial premises, or entertainment venue.
+These assessments are typically conducted under the guidance of British Standard 8233:2014: Sound insulation and noise reduction for buildings and the Professional Planning Guidance (ProPG) 2017.

-The recently published Acoustics Ventilation and Overheating (AVO) Residential Design Guide guidelines recommend an approach for “good acoustic design” as described in the ProPG.
-The AVO guide gives detailed guidance regarding the impact of noise ingress under overheating conditions.
+The recently published Acoustics Ventilation and Overheating (AVO) Residential Design Guide recommends an approach for achieving good acoustic design, as described in the ProPG.
+The AVO guide provides detailed information regarding the impact of noise ingress, particularly under overheating conditions.

-Road traffic and rail noise is important for planning purposes for new build developments to make sure the internal noise levels are acceptable.
-There are recognised standards such as the Calculation of Road Traffic Noise (CRTN) and Department of Transport Technical Memorandum Calculation of Rail Noise, 1995 (CRN) which we work to.
-The noise monitoring procedure set out in CRTN requires that road traffic noise is monitored for a continuous period of three hours on a normal week-day between 10.00 hours and 17.00 hours at a location which is at least 3.5 metres from the nearest kerbside.
+For planning purposes, road traffic and rail noise play a crucial role in ensuring that internal noise levels in new build developments remain acceptable.
+We adhere to recognized standards such as the Calculation of Road Traffic Noise (CRTN) and the Department of Transport Technical Memorandum Calculation of Rail Noise, 1995 (CRN).
+The noise monitoring procedure outlined in CRTN requires that road traffic noise is monitored continuously for three hours on a normal weekday between 10:00 hours and 17:00 hours, at a location at least 3.5 meters from the nearest kerbside.
 The 3-hour road traffic noise level measured can then be converted to an 18-hour level.

-The aim of a noise assessment is to quantify the baseline noise environment at the proposed site and surrounding area.
-The potential noise impact on the future occupants of the residential dwelling will be assessed.
-It is important that noise levels are controlled to an acceptable level both internally and externally, to provide comfortable living and sleeping conditions.
+The objective of a noise assessment is to quantify the baseline noise environment at the proposed site and its surroundings.
+The potential noise impact on future occupants of the residential dwelling will be evaluated.
+It is essential to control noise levels to an acceptable standard both internally and externally, to ensure comfortable living and sleeping conditions.

 The process of undertaking a planning application noise assessment generally includes:

-1. Measure the existing noise environment at and around the proposed development.
+1. Measuring the existing noise environment at and around the proposed development.

-2. Calculation of internal noise levels of dwellings within the development.
+2. Calculating internal noise levels of dwellings within the development.

-3. Compare the calculated internal noise level with Local Planning Policy and assess compliance.
+3. Comparing the calculated internal noise level with Local Planning Policy to assess compliance.

-4. If necessary, provide Mitigation Advice to demonstrate that Local Planning Policy can be met.
+4. If needed, providing Mitigation Advice to demonstrate that Local Planning Policy can be met.

-To meet guideline noise levels, and if required, we can determine the type of double glazing and ventilation specifications you require based on the results of the noise survey.
+To meet guideline noise levels, and if necessary, we can determine the appropriate Acoustic Solutions, including double glazing and ventilation specifications, based on the results of the noise survey.

 Enquire Now